marco3479/NutritionBillsReview/README.md

 ## Overview

 This repository automates the collection, normalization, and policy classification of U.S. nutrition and obesity‑related legislation.
-It has three stages:
+It has the following stages:

 1. **Collector (`collector_legiscan.py`)** – queries the LegiScan API, walks through result pages, and saves the raw `getBill` payloads (one JSON per line) for later processing.
 2. **Parser (`parser_legiscan_to_schema.py`)** – turns the raw payloads into your working schema (NDJSON + CSV), deduping across passes and applying your bill‑type rules.
+3. **SAST annotator (`annotate_sasts_relationships.py`)** – enriches the parser workbook with LegiScan “same-as” / “crossfiled” relationships drawn from the parsed NDJSON.
-3. **Keyword pre-screen (`filterRelatedToNutrition.py`)** – quickly annotates each summary with a binary `related` flag via keyword/regex matching.
+4. **Keyword pre-screen (`filterRelatedToNutrition.py`)** – quickly annotates each summary with a binary `related` flag via keyword/regex matching.
-4. **Classifier (`classify.py`)** – calls the OpenAI Responses API to label each bill with nutrition relevance, directionality, environment, and topic.
+5. **Classifier (`classify.py`)** – calls the OpenAI Responses API to label each bill with nutrition relevance, directionality, environment, and topic.

 The workflow is intentionally lightweight: configure once, run the collector whenever you want fresh data, then re-run the parser to regenerate normalized outputs.